seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-multi-auth.md

 });
 {% endhighlight %}

-In `extend` method we should return our new driver for our *clients* table, let's name it *clientEloquent*.
+In `extend` method we must return our new driver for *clients* table, let's name it *clientEloquent*.
 Now we should create this driver.
 Driver implementation must implement *UserProviderInterface*, which is responsible for fetching *UserInterface* implementations out of a persistent storage system.
-In our case our *UserInterface* implementations will be *Eloquent* models, and will use *EloquentUserProvider* as an implementation of *UserProviderInterface*.
+In our case *UserInterface* implementations will be *Eloquent* models, and we will use *EloquentUserProvider* as an implementation of *UserProviderInterface*.

 {% highlight php %}
 <?php